Risk & Resilience at DCU

 In relation to the topic of risk management within the Irish university sector the following legislation and guidance is relevant.

-As stated in the introduction section above the overall management of the Risk and Compliance function within the University is the responsibility of the Chief Operations Officer.
+As stated in the introduction section above the overall management of the Risk, Resilience and Compliance Function within the University is the responsibility of the Chief Operations Officer.
 The administrative arrangements that underpin the risk management process across the University, and its wholly owned campus companies, is the responsibility of the University Risk & Compliance Officer (RCO).
-If you have any queries regarding the application of the University's risk management process please contact the RCO at the contact details below:
+If you have any queries regarding the University's risk and resilience process please contact the RCO at the contact details below:

 Or alternatively click here to send an email to the Risk & Compliance Officer.